|

 Digital Clip Art, Patterns and Graphic Design Elements

 These can be made in the same manner as art prints.
-I prefer using Illustrator for most things, but a lot of people love using Photoshop.
+I prefer using Illustrator, but many people love using Photoshop.

-I would not use Canva for these elements because it’s going to be hard to change elements to avoid copyright issues using the limited design software.
+I would not use Canva for these elements because it’s going to be hard to change elements using the limited design software to avoid copyright issues.

 Formats and Sizes